robfig/glock/README.md

 GLock is a command-line tool to lock dependencies to specific revisions, using a version control hook to keep those revisions in sync across a team.

-The process works as follows:
+GLock provides 2 commands and a version control hook:

-* "glock save" a list of current dependencies and their revisions to a GLOCKFILE
+* "glock save project" writes the transitive repo root[1] dependencies of all packages under "project/..." to a GLOCKFILE
-* "glock install" the git hook
+* "glock sync project" updates all packages listed in project/GLOCKFILE to the listed version.
-* As other developers update dependencies, the hook applies those changes automatically.

-This approach is easy on developers and avoids repository bloat from third-party dependencies.
+* "glock install project" installs a version control hook that watches for changes to project/GLOCKFILE and incrementally applies them.

+Glock is similar to "godep -copy=false"

+GLOCKFILEs are simple text files that record a root package's version, e.g.

+ bitbucket.org/tebeka/selenium 02df1758050f
+ code.google.com/p/cascadia 4f03c71bc42b
+ code.google.com/p/go-uuid 7dda39b2e7d5
+ ...

+[1] "repo root" refers to the base package in a repository.
+For example, although code.google.com/p/go.net/websocket is a Go package, code.google.com/p/go.net is the "repo root", and any dependencies on non-root packages roll up to the root.

+## Use case

 It is meant to serve a team that: